echeran/smile-of-murugan/webbook/chapter03.md

 As a preliminary remark one fundamental difficulty should at least be mentioned: the manuscripts on palmyra leaves can hardly be dated earlier than the 18th Century.
-In the climatic conditions of South India, the palm-leaf manuscripts perish very quickly.1 Fortunately, photostat copies of Tamil works on cadjan leaves of the
+In the climatic conditions of South India, the palm-leaf manuscripts perish very quickly.[^cvtamotaram] Fortunately, photostat copies of Tamil works on cadjan leaves of the
 12. Cent.
 A.D. were made; the manuscripts were preserved in the much more favourable climate of Tibet.
-But, so far, they do not seem to be available for study.
-2 The manuscripts which were preserved have been copied, and the natural question arises whether the reading one obtains from these copies is that of the age of the copyist or that of the original, and to what extent they differ.
+But, so far, they do not seem to be available for study.[^historytamillit] The manuscripts which were preserved have been copied, and the natural question arises whether the reading one obtains from these copies is that of the age of the copyist or that of the original, and to what extent they differ.